Palestinians in Syria: Rights

 Children born in Syria to fathers who are Palestinian nationals, even if they themselves were born in Syria, are considered Palestinian not Syrian nationals.
 "Only in very limited circumstances, such as the absence or statelessness of a father, could the mother grant her child Syrian citizenship."
 Instead of a passport, Palestinians are given specific travel documents.

 Palestinians in Syria have the right to own more than one business or commercial enterprise as well as the right to lease properties, to join unions, to travel with Syria and to establish residence in Syrian villages and cities.
 They are also eligible for drafting into the Syrian Armed Forces.

 There is, however, a prominent gap between Palestinians' and nationals' right in home and land ownership laws: unlike Syrian nationals, Palestinians may not own more than one home or purchase arable land.
-And in terms of political rights, Palestinian refugees do not have the right to vote or stand as candidates for the Syrian National Council or Presidency.
+And in terms of political rights, Palestinian refugees do not have the right to vote or stand as candidates for the People's Assembly of Syria (the Syrian parliament of representatives) or Presidency.

+Following the fall of the Assad regime, Syria's civil registry offices began issuing new documents for Palestinians in July 2025, replacing the term “Palestinian Syrian” with “Palestinian resident” and listing “foreigner” instead of a governorate.